 Additive manufacturing standards cover the full life cycle for printing an additively manufactured part, from 3 dimensional design input data through the selection of precursor materials; quality control during the printing process; post-processing; evaluating finished material properties; testing, qualification, and certification; and maintenance and repair.
 Materials used in additive manufacturing include metals, polymers, and ceramics and there are several different technologies and processes used to produce parts.
 Sectors actively using the technology include aerospace, defense, medical, electronics, and construction.
 Some standards developing organizations specialize in specific aspects.
 A sampling of available standards is provided below.
 Full search capabilities are available via the webstore.
 The America Makes and ANSI Additive Manufacturing Standardization Collaborative (AMSC) is a coordinating body that has published a roadmap (available as a free download) identifying published and needed standards to grow the additive manufacturing industry.

-The Draft Standard, hereafter referred to as "Standard," covers definitions of terms and features unique to additive manufacturing (AM) technologies with recommendations for their uniform specification in product definition data sets and in related documents.
+This Standard covers the definitions of terms and features unique to additive manufacturing (AM) technologies with recommendations for their uniform specification in product definition data and in related documents.
 Unless otherwise specified, any reference to features, parts, or processes shall be interpreted as applying to parts or assemblies manufactured using an AM process.
 Additively manufactured parts or assemblies are referred to as "parts" throughout the Standard.
 The Standard extends to capturing relevant AM detail from design, manufacturing, and quality engineering.

 This document establishes and defines terms used in additive manufacturing (AM) technology, which applies the additive shaping principle and thereby builds physical three-dimensional (3D) geometries by successive addition of material.
 The terms have been classified into specific fields of application.